javadkhanmirzaee/JavadKhanmirzaee/README.md

 - ` git ` good

 ## 🤔 ABOUT ME?
 Hi!
-I'm Amir, a Front-End Developer with a passion for crafting intuitive and dynamic user interfaces.
+I'm Javad, a Front-End Developer with a passion for crafting intuitive and dynamic user interfaces.
 Skilled in React, JavaScript, HTML5, and CSS3, I enjoy turning complex challenges into user-friendly designs.
 My focus is on building seamless web applications with a strong user experience.

 I'm constantly learning and exploring new technologies, especially advanced React features and web performance optimization.
 Alongside my projects, I also freelance—so if you're hiring, let's connect!
 Programming is more than a job for me; it’s a passion.
 Whether working in a team or solo, I’m always eager to contribute and grow.